 What is Fatty Liver?

-Fatty Liver is a condition in which excess fat starts accumulates in the liver.
-It is also known as steatosis.
-Fatty liver is a common condition that can affect any age group, but it is more common in people who are obese, have high levels of cholesterol, or have diabetes.
+Fatty Liver is a condition in which excess fat begins to accumulate in the liver.
+The condition is also termed steatosis.
+Fatty liver is an ailment that can appear in any age group, but it is more frequent in individuals who are overweight, have high cholesterol levels, or have diabetes.
+Last, but not least, alcohol, in large amounts, can also be a cause of the problem.

 Causes of Fatty Liver.